 Extended liability: Avoiding penalties associated with Export Administration Regulations is especially important because companies are not only liable for their own violations but may also be liable for doing business with companies with denied privileges.

 If your export privileges are denied, it will prohibit you from participating in any EAR export transaction.

 - Under ITAR regulations, you also cannot take part at any level with a person who has denied privileges.

 - You must continually conduct due diligence when it comes to EAR and ITAR compliance.

 Export Regulations & ITAR Compliance

 Do you have the right manuals in place?
-All businesses or individuals subject to export control regulations and ITAR laws must fully comply with the commerce control list.
+All businesses or individuals subject to EAR regulations and ITAR laws must fully comply with the commerce control list.
 After getting export control certified, it is just as important to implement internal policies and controls.
 This includes having export control manuals in place.

 Commerce Control Compliance Involves: